-Recovery time is crucial for a patient’s wellbeing, and the bed in which they receive care must be correct for their needs.
 Hospital, specialty, and long-term care beds are specifically designed to aid in a patient’s recovery and allow caregivers to provide a closer level of care.
-In this comprehensive buying guide, we will look at the different types of hospital beds, features to look for, the importance of different mattress types, and the top-selling models at MFI Medical.
+This comprehensive buying guide will look at the different types of hospital beds, features to look for, the importance of different mattress types, and the top-selling models at MFI Medical.

 - Adjustable Positioning: Caregivers and patients can maneuver hospital beds into various positions not only for the patient's comfort but also to provide the necessary care.
 Will you require a bed that only maneuvers the patient's head and legs or will the patient need to be placed into a full chair position?
 Fowler and gatch positioning will also vary by model.